 Once we’ve agreed to work with a guest we try and make the process as smooth and simple for them as possible.
 Our podcasting approach is very casual and our guests have all enjoyed our conversations.

-Because of the way we record we generally use audio only, so you don’t need to worry about your background of attire!
+Because of the way we record we generally use audio only, so you don’t need to worry about your background or attire!
 We mainly use a program called “Zencastr” to record.
 It’s very user friendly.
-It works best on Chrome, though it also works on Firefox.
+It works best on Chrome, and it doesn’t work on Firefox.
+It has a video feature that we use at the start of our recording sessions so we can all see each other, but we only use audio for our actual podcasts.

 The other requirement is that you’ll need to have reasonably fast internet for the recordings to work.
 The required upload speed is something like 1.5mbs/second.
 It’s also best practice to exit any applications that may make a noise and to disable any automated procedures on your laptop that do so.